Quasic/zdrop/README.md

 Drag and drop zlib format compressor and decompressor for Windows

 # Installation
 Either download a release executable or compile one.
+(See below.)

 Installation is drag&drop: just drag the file where you want it.